ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 ##### **Zerto Replication**

 Run the OVHcloud API to finalize the migration:

 > [!api]
 >
 > @api {POST} /dedicatedCloud/{serviceName}/datacenter/{datacenterId}/disasterRecovery/zerto/endMigration
 >

 `{datacenterId}` is the **new** vDC id, you can get it with the following API call:

 > [!api]
 >
 > @api {GET} /dedicatedCloud/{serviceName}/datacenter
 >

-A task is launched to do :
+A task is launched to :

-- Check if no destination VPG still exists on the datacenter : they MUST be removed
+- Check if no destination VPG still exists on the datacenter: they MUST be removed.
-- Switch from old to new vDC the Zerto Replication option (subscription)
+- Switch the Zerto Replication option (subscription) from the old to the new vDC.
-- Remove all vRA from hosts on the old vDC
+- Remove all vRA from hosts on the old vDC.

 ##### **Remove previous vDC**

-At this step, we can consider they are no longer data and/or VM on the old vDC, so we can now remove ressources.
+At this step, we can consider there is no longer any data and/or VM on the old vDC, so we can now remove resources.

-In the following instructions `{datacenterId}` is the **old** vDC id, you can get it with the following API call:
+In the following instructions, `{datacenterId}` is the **old** vDC id, you can get it with the following API call:

 > [!api]
 >
 > @api {GET} /dedicatedCloud/{serviceName}/datacenter